radio-aktywne/mantis/docs/docs/01-Index.md

 title: Index
 ---

-# emischeduler
+# mantis

 Broadcast scheduling 📅

 ## 💡 About

-`emischeduler` is a service for managing automated scheduled broadcasts.
+`mantis` is a service for managing automated scheduled broadcasts.